 This is the world’s first interchangeable lens digital camera with sensor size larger than 35mm full-frame format, equipped with in-body image stabilization.
 The IBIS functionality rewrites the rules for large format cameras, giving users the ability to handhold a high resolution camera in all types of photographic scenarios.

-The vertical battery grip is now integrated in the third generation GFX camera giving enhanced durability, handling and useability.
+The vertical battery grip is now integrated in the third generation GFX camera giving enhanced durability, handling and usability.

 The contour of the body and button layout has been designed based on feedback from various fields, commercial, fashion portrait and landscape photographers to ensure advanced performance and easily adjustable camera settings.